Idaho: History

 Idaho, as part of the Oregon Country, was claimed by both the United States and Great Britain until the United States gained undisputed jurisdiction in 1846.
-From 1843 to 1849, present-day Idaho was under the de facto jurisdiction of the Provisional Government of Oregon.
-When Oregon became a state in 1849, what is now Idaho was situated in what remained of the original Oregon Territory, designated as the Washington Territory.
+From 1843 to 1859, present-day Idaho was under the de facto jurisdiction of the Provisional Government of Oregon.
+When Oregon became a state in 1859, what is now Idaho was situated in what remained of the original Oregon Territory, designated as the Washington Territory.

 Between 1849 and the creation of the Idaho Territory in 1863, parts of present-day Idaho were included in the Oregon, Washington, and Dakota Territories.
 The new Idaho territory included present-day Idaho, Montana, and most of Wyoming.
-The Lewis and Clark expedition crossed Idaho in 1805 on the way to the Pacific, and in 1806, on the return trip, largely following the Clearwater River in both directions.
+The Lewis and Clark expedition crossed Idaho in 1805 on the way to the Pacific, and in 1806, on the return trip, largely following the Clearwater River in both directions, making it one the last states settled by European Americans.
 The first non-indigenous settlement was Kullyspell House, established on the shore of Lake Pend Oreille in 1809 by David Thompson of the North West Company for fur trading.
 In 1812 Donald Mackenzie, working for the Pacific Fur Company at the time, established a post on the lower Clearwater River near present-day Lewiston.
 This post, known as "MacKenzie's Post" or "Clearwater", operated until the Pacific Fur Company was bought out by the North West Company in 1813, after which the post was abandoned.
-The first organized non-indigenous communities within the present borders of Idaho were established in 1860.
+The first organized non-indigenous communities within the present borders of Idaho were established by Mormon pioneers in 1860.
 The first permanent, substantial incorporated community was Lewiston, in 1861.
+Early in its history, Idaho saw a large influx of Chinese immigrants, who by 1870 made up about 28.5% of the territory's population.